How to treat foraminal stenosis

 What causes foraminal stenosis?

 There are many spinal conditions that can cause foraminal narrowing.
-Most of them are related to the effects of aging or excessive wear and tear on the spine.
+Most of them are related to the effects of aging or excessive wear on the spine.
 For example, a bulging disc occurs when a disc’s wall expands and pushes beyond its normal perimeter.
-A herniated disc occurs when a spinal disc weakens, ruptures and expels its inner disc material into the spinal canal.
+A herniated disc occurs when a spinal disc weakens, ruptures and pushes inner disc material into the spinal canal.
 A spinal bone spur is an additional growth of smooth bone that the body produces in response to reduction in spinal joint stability.
 All of these conditions can lead to expansion of tissue into space normally occupied by nerve structures, producing the narrowing known as foraminal stenosis.

 What are the symptoms of nerve compression?